 I had seen the Regulators and the Sinners before at the Lounge.
 The former were heavily influenced by Lou Reed and the Velvet Underground.
 They had a female keyboard player which was a little unique among the groups in the city, and their repertoire included a cover of a then bootleg-only VU track, “I’m Sticking With You,” which impressed me.
 They had released their debut single, “That’s Right (Nothing’s Left)” b/w “What’s In the City” during the summer of ’79.

 London, Ontario’s The Regulators’ first and only 45 “That’s Right (Nothing’s Left)” (albeit with the B-side listed on the cover—I never knew why)

-A Side “That’s Right (Nothing’s Left)” above; B Side “What’s In The City” below
+A Side “That’s Right (Nothing’s Left)” (hear the track on the YouTube playlist above) & B Side “What’s In The City” below

 The Sinners were a more straight ahead proposition, in the style of, say, The Jam, and released their debut 45, “No Brains Required,” the following year.
 Headliners NFG (No Fucking Good) had sort of become the lead band in the city following the decampment of the Demics.
 They had a more New York Dolls-ish style and sound and would later morph into the better known ’63 Monroe.